-April 2024: The proposed changes to Title IX rule titled, "Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance" is filed on April 19, 2024, with the rule to be officially published on April 29, 2024.
+April 19, 2024 - The proposed changes to Title IX rule titled, "Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance" is filed on April 19, 2024.
 The unofficial version can be viewed here.
+The official version of the rule can be viewed here.
 The law is scheduled to go into effect on August 1, 2024.
-On the same day the final version of the rule was released, the Department of Education issued a document titled, "Resource for Drafting Nondiscrimination Policies, Notices of Nondiscrimination, and Grievance Procedures under 2024 Amendments to the U.S. Department of Education's Title IX Regulations," outlining the compliance expectations with the new unlawful rule.
+On the same day the final version of the rule was released, the Department of Education issued a document titled, "Resource for Drafting Nondiscrimination Policies, Notices of Nondiscrimination, and Grievance Procedures under 2024

+Amendments to the U.S. Department of Education's Title IX Regulations," outlining the compliance expectations with the new unlawful rule.